Stanlazy/sp24_ece425_.release/mp2/README.md

 Your design should be in a new virtuoso library: `ece425mp2_<netid>`.
 For example, `ece425mp2_zaizhou3`.

-You will design the datapath of a bit-sliced RISC-V32I compliant single-cycle processor (with the exception of `FENCE*`, `ECALL`, `EBREAK`, and `CSRR*` instructions).
+You will design the schematic and layout of the datapath of a bit-sliced RISC-V32I compliant single-cycle processor (with the exception of `FENCE*`, `ECALL`, `EBREAK`, and `CSRR*` instructions).

 The entire design is provided to you in SystemVerilog.
 Use it as a reference.